Fondation Mizette Putallaz

 twenty years of loyalty.

-The Pierre Gianadda Foundation — site of international exhibitions that has hosted Picasso, Chagall, Van Gogh, Rodin — publishes a monograph dedicated to Mizette Putallaz in 1984 and again in 1991.
+The Pierre Gianadda Foundation — host to Picasso, Chagall, Van Gogh, Rodin — publishes monographs of Mizette Putallaz in 1984 and 1991.
 In 1997, the museum dedicates a solo exhibition to her.

-These three appearances mark a leading institutional recognition: her oils enter the Valais artistic conversation alongside the greatest.
+These appearances inscribe her oils in the Valais artistic conversation, alongside the greatest.

 Inside pages of the Gianadda catalogue Inside pages of the Gianadda catalogue Inside pages of the Gianadda catalogue Inside pages of the Gianadda catalogue